AK-Homberger/NMEA2000-Data-Sender/README.md

 - The Fuel Level is measured with TGT 200 device from manufacturer Philippi (https://www.philippi-online.de/en/products/supervision/tank-sensors.html).
 The resistor value from 0 tp 180 Ohm is measured with 1K resistor in row and translated to percent.
 The ADC value has to be calibrated in the code.

 - The Exhaust Temperature is measured with a DS18B20 Sensor.

+- The Engine RPM is measured on connction "W" of the generator.

 Further updates will follow.